JonasTFab/AST5210_Stellar_Atmospheres_I/README.md

 Note that this repository contains only the 'run' folders that should be placed within rh/rh15d/.
 The 'run' folders are used for compiling the executables ('rh15d_ray', 'rh15d_ray_pool' and 'rh15d_lteray').
 More information about the RH code can be found at https://rh15d.readthedocs.io/en/latest/index.html.

-Exercise files (*.ipynb) is found in the 'output' folder.